 (D) A student voluntarily participates in a program for which a data transfer is a condition or requirement of participation;

-(E) The department enters into a contract that governs databases, assessments, special education or instructional supports with an in-state or out-of-state contractor for the purposes of state level reporting;
+(E) The department enters into a contract that governs databases, assessments, student or redacted data, special education or instructional supports with an in-state or out-of-state contractor for the purposes of state level reporting;

-(G) A federal agency is performing a compliance review.
+(G) A federal agency is performing a compliance review; or

 (4) Develop a detailed data security plan that includes: